Yamini2001/DSA-Questions/README.md

 73.   **SlidingWindowMax.java**: given an array of integers nums, there is a sliding window of size k which is moving from the very left of the array to the very right.
 You can only see the k numbers in the window.
 Each time the sliding window moves right by one position.
 74.   **LexographicSmallString.java**: given two strings of the same length s1 and s2 and a string baseStr.
 75.   **Permutations2.java**: Given a collection of numbers, nums, that might contain duplicates, return all possible unique permutations in any order.
+76.   **SwapNode.java**: Given a linked list, swap every two adjacent nodes and return its head.
+You must solve the problem without modifying the values in the list's nodes (i.e., only nodes themselves may be changed.)